rishighai97/spring-security-by-code-examples/chapter_5/README.md

 - We can add our own Authentication Filter in place of basic Authentication Filter
 - We will implement something other than HttpBasic

-## Demo: use case 1 Filter to authorizing the request matching the key
+## Demo: use case 1 Filter to authorize the request matching the key

 ### Create new project with required dependencies
 - spring web, security